1 : a person who is not a member of the clergy

 2 : a person who does not belong to a particular profession or who is not expert in some field

 Did You Know?

-Layman began its run in English as the open compound lay man.
-In this context, lay is an adjective that can mean "belonging or relating to those not in holy orders," "not of the clergy," and "not ecclesiastical."
-The origins of lay and layman can be traced back through French and Late Latin to Greek laikos, meaning "of the people."
-Layman was originally used to distinguish between non-clerical people and the clergy, but it was soon also being used to distinguish non-professionals from professionals in a field (such as law or medicine).
-The phrase layman’s terms is used to refer to simple language about a topic that even non-experts in the field can understand.
+"Layman" began its run in English as the open compound "lay man."
+In this context, "lay" is an adjective that can mean "belonging or relating to those not in holy orders," "not of the clergy," and "not ecclesiastical."
+The origins of "lay" and "layman" can be traced back through French and Late Latin to Greek "laikos," meaning "of the people.
+"Layman" was originally used to distinguish between non-clerical people and the clergy, but it was soon also being used to distinguish non-professionals from professionals in a field (such as law or medicine).
+In a similar fashion, the collective noun "laity" originally referred to non-clerical people but came to also mean "persons not of a particular profession."

-The Nobel laureate's book is an introduction to astrophysics that, despite its depth and detail, remains accessible to the layman.
+The Nobel laureate's book is an introduction to physics that, despite its depth and detail, remains quite accessible to the layman.

 Test Your Vocabulary with M-W Quizzes

 What is the meaning of "Cockaigne," our Word of the Day from October 11, 2011?
 The answer is ...

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP